JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 }
 ```

 Next, we'll change our load balancer to distribute traffic to this NGINX container instead of the web container.
-The NGINX container will add the needed header, then send the traffic to the container running our app.
+The NGINX container will add the needed header, and then send the traffic to the container running our app.
 In the `alb` module, change the `target_groups` to be this:

 ```terraform
  target_groups = [